Freddyslim/krakenbot/README.md

 analysis on historical prices and simulates trades based on configurable criteria.
-`LimitCycleBot` demonstrates repeated limit orders with a small portfolio and reports the last realised profit after each trade cycle.
+`LimitCycleBot` demonstrates repeated limit orders with a small portfolio and reports both the last realised profit and the running total after each trade cycle.
 Start it from the main menu or directly via:

 ```bash